theogibbs/theogibbs.github.io/_pages/about.md

 Currently, I am a PhD Candidate in the [Quantitative and Computational Biology program](https://lsi.princeton.edu/qcbgraduate) at Princeton University.
 I am co-advised by [Jonathan Levine](https://levine.princeton.edu/) and [Simon Levin](https://slevin.princeton.edu/).
 My research is supported by an NSF Graduate Research Fellowship.
 Previously, I studied Mathematics at the University of Chicago, where I was a research assistant in [Stefano Allesina](https://stefanoallesina.github.io/)'s lab.
 I also had the fantastic opportunity to spend a gap year at the University of Illinois at Urbana-Champaign working with [James O'Dwyer](https://publish.illinois.edu/odwyerlab/).

 Aside from research, I like to play soccer, go hiking and discover new music.
-This webpage is still under development so check back soon for a more complete version.
+This webpage is still under development so please check back soon for a more complete version.